MiroslavDressler/IndexingMergeSort/README.md

 # IndexingMergeSort
-Very fast sort of array using indexes
+Very fast and very simple sort of array using indexes.